wklsh/monorepo-yarn-workspaces-nextjs/README.md

 # Caveats
 - If your project requires a static build, ensure that you are not using `Next/images` components in your webapp. **It will not work.**
 - Since its a monorepo setup, you will need multiple .gitignore's for each web application.
+- If you upgraded yarn in the midst of your initial setup, yarn might fail whenever you try to run any of its command.
+Try removing `.yarnrc.yml` from your project before running `yarn set version berry` again.

 # Using common react components across webapps